Sunday, 4 October 2020

 On the 1911 census, Harry is also working at the gas company as a hammerman and living at 110 Ormside St, Old Kent Rd, Peckham, Camberwell S E. His parents and sister lived next door at 95 Ormside Street, which happens to be the same address as her future in-laws, the Bulbrooks.
 This census shows that his wife, Florence, was born in Witney, Oxford, and two of the children were born in Deptford and one in Camberwell.
 What's wonderful about the 1911 census is that it was filled out by the occupant, not the enumerator, so this is Harry's handwriting.

 I'm not sure why his father put him on their census form and then scratched him out.
-I'm glad he did because it verified that this was his parents, and we get to see his father's handwriting.
+I'm glad he did because it verified that this was his parents', and we get to see his father's handwriting.

 On September 22, 1915, he enlisted in the Royal Engineers.
 He was attached to Battalion 131st Field Company.
 The 131st FCE joined the 26th Division on April 25, 1915.
 His service number was 66589.

 "Forward units crossed the Serbian-Bulgarian boundary on 25 September 1918.
 Hostilities with Bulgaria ceased two days later.
 The Division advanced towards Adrianople (as the war with Turkey was still underway) but this also soon ceased.
 26th Division successively became part of the Army of the Danube and then of the Occupation of Bulgaria.
 Demobilisation began in February 1919, with Italian troops arriving to replace the dwindling British presence.
 By 10 May 1919, the Division ceased to exist.
-The 26th Division had suffered casualties of 8,022 killed, wounded and missing during the war but vastly larger numbers sick with malaria, dysentery, and other diseases rife in the Salonika theatre."(1)
+The 26th Division had suffered casualties of 8,022 killed, wounded, and missing during the war, but vastly larger numbers were sick with malaria, dysentery, and other diseases rife in the Salonika theatre."(1)

 To make matters worse, in July 1917, his oldest son, James Henry Thomas Vincent Brooker, drowned at the Greenwich pier.
 He was only 11 years old.